ChrisYoxall/go.learning/readme.md

 - https://mt165.co.uk/blog/static-link-go

-By default Go creates static binaries unless cgo (https://pkg.go.dev/cmd/cgo) is used to call C code which results in a dynamically linked binary.
+By default, Go creates static binaries unless cgo (https://pkg.go.dev/cmd/cgo) is used to call C code which results in a dynamically linked binary.
 To check whether the binary is statically compiled use 'file' or 'ldd'

     file FILENAME